 Business: Skidmore’s most popular major

 Today, business is the most popular area of study just ahead of English and psychology, with 12% of the Class of 2013 majoring in it and another 10% adding it as a minor—nearly a quarter of the class.
-Skidmore’s Management & Business Department is perhaps best known for its iconic, introductory course MB 107, which culminates with student groups presenting business strategies to real-life executives, getting grilled in a Q&A segment, and then receiving a grade on the spot.
+Skidmore’s Management and Business Department is perhaps best known for its iconic, introductory course MB 107, which culminates with student groups presenting business strategies to real-life executives, getting grilled in a Q&A segment, and then receiving a grade on the spot.
 Each semester, more than 100 students participate in an experience that now bonds nearly 7,000 Skidmore alumni, a number of whom return as executives.
 For an insider’s look into the presentations, see this compelling video:

 Another valuable, real-world experience is the Kenneth A. Freirich Business Plan Competition, which awards prizes valued at more than $25,000 to the students (or team of students) who write the best business plans.
 The prizes are intended to act as a catalyst to help students start a new business or to assist in the development of an existing business.
-The 2013 winner, Sam Schultz ’13, an Asian studies and international affairs double major, launched his new business company, Summer Destinations, this fall in Beijing.
+The 2013 winner, Sam Schultz ’13, an Asian studies and international affairs double major, launched his new business company, Summer Destinations, in Beijing.
 For insight into this entrepreneurial competition, now in its fourth year, check out this video:

 For a snapshot of where business majors from the most recent graduating classes have landed, click here.

 Exercise Science major “way ahead of the curve”

 Housed in the Williamson Athletics Center—until the new Center for Integrated Sciences is built—Skidmore’s Health and Exercise Sciences Program offers this unusual major, with only a handful of liberal arts colleges in the country offering it, according to Professor Pat Fehling.
 Each year, roughly 20 students graduate with a degree in exercise sciences.